StsTm/BreakingUpDDR/README.md

 # BreakingUpDDR
 This repository contains the replication data and code for my MSc dissertation at the University College London.

+##Replication data

 For loading this data, please be aware that the seperator is ";" instead of ",".

 The dataframe should load the following variables: